 You can also contact Somerset Partnership’s Integrated Rehabilitation Service for advice and possible assessment.
 Somerset Partnership run Balance and Safety classes at local Community Hospitals which you may be able to attend.

 Staying active is very important as we get older.
-You can find information about activities and classes in your area by visiting the Healthy Somerset website, or phoning Age UK Somerset on 01823 345626.
+You can find information about activities and classes in your area by visiting the Healthy Somerset website, or phone Age UK Somerset on 01823 345626.

 If you are concerned about your balance or are becoming less mobile there are Stay Strong Stay Steady community classes available across the county.
 Or, Somerset Activity and Sports Partnership run a range of classes and activities to suit all abilities.

-Next review due: September 26, 2024
+Next review due: April 8, 2025

 Back to top